ArcadeTV/msu-md_castleOfIllusion/.github/ISSUE_TEMPLATE/bug_report.md

 Are you playing on an emulator or real hardware?
 Please type the name and version here. (e.g. RetroArch GenesisPlusGX 58758ae or MegaEDpro OS 4.08)

+**Is the behaviour you are about to report present in the unpatched ROM?**
+I've tested the unpatched ROM and my result is: yes / no

 **Describe the bug**
 A clear and concise description of what the bug is.